khulnasoft-lab/design.khulnasoft.com/contents/components/table.md

 Don’t simply shrink an entire table to fit the viewport or apply a fixed width to a table to the point that it compromises legibility.
 The same way stretching tables 100% to the width of the viewport is not recommended, a small, shrunken table view can create a cluttered interface.
 Use a responsive table view instead.

-Prevent horizontal scrolling to ensure the table doesn't break the layout.
 Tables work across multiple screen sizes and conform to [responsive guidelines](/components/table/#responsiveness).

 ## Content